stanford-futuredata/noscope/README.md

 6. Update example/noscope_motherdog.py to point to the YOLO configuration and weights files.
 The config file is tensorflow-noscope/tensorflow/noscope/darknet/cfg/yolo.cfg and the weights file is the one you downloaded.
 If you put the weights file in the suggested location, this step should be unnecessary.
+7. Run example/run.sh.
+The outputted summary.csv will be in the location data/experiments/$VIDEO_NAME.

 # Datasets
 The datasets that are currently available are `coral-reef-long` and `jackson-town-square`.